argonne-lcf/AR2024/02_features/aurora.md

 permalink: features/aurora

 title: Aurora Nears Full Deployment
-hero-mp4-source: "aurora.mp4"
+hero-mp4-source: "aurora_pan.mp4"
-hero-webm-source: "aurora.webm"
 hero-img-source: ALCF-Aurora1.jpg
-hero-img-caption: "The Aurora team uses a specialized machine to install the supercomputer's blades."
+hero-img-caption: "The Aurora team uses a specialized machine to install the supercomputer’s blades."
 intro: "The system surpassed the exascale barrier, demonstrated its world-class AI capabilities, and completed critical preparations for its release to the research community in 2025."

 aside: alcf-4.md